OpenMS/pyopenms-docs/docs/source/installation.rst

 Wrap Classes (advanced users)
 -----------------------------

-In order to wrap new classes in :term:`pyOpenMS`, read the following `guide
+In order to wrap new classes in pyOpenMS, read the following `guide
 <wrap_classes.html>`_.